-How a Malware gets installed on android?
+How does Malware get installed on Android?

 ” THE PAGE EXAMPLE.COM SAYS: